johashei/ComputationalPhysics/doc/Projects/2020/Project4/project/code/README.md

 The calls used to generate the data in the report are listed in ```commands.txt```.
 The figures  were created using the programs ```mcplots.py```,```histograms.py```, ```mainplots.py``` and ```interface.py```.
 These were made specifically for the data in this report and may need to be modified to work with other datafiles.

+---

+All programs were compiled and run using gcc version 10.2.0 (Homebrew GCC 10.2.0) on a 4-core Intel Core i7 MacBook Pro with macOS 10.15.4